webdiscus/html-bundler-webpack-plugin/README.md

         index: 'src/views/index.html', // template where are included link and script tags },
       js: {
-        filename: '[name].[contenthash:8].js', // the filename must conttains a contenthash },
+        filename: '[name].[contenthash:8].js', // the filename must contains a contenthash },
       css: {
-        filename: '[name].[contenthash:8].js', // the filename must conttains a contenthash },
+        filename: '[name].[contenthash:8].js', // the filename must contains a contenthash },
       integrity: 'auto', // enable in `production`, disable in `development` mode }),